MeditatorE/Face-time-travel-machine/README.md

 # Face-time-travel-machine
-This project use to implement Face-Aging use cycleGAN
+This project use to implement Face-Aging with cycleGAN